-In FY2020 the TST has continued to provide greater flexibility for families and a simpler rent calculation method for staff.
+In FY2022, the TST has continued to provide greater flexibility for families and a simpler rent calculation method for staff.
 Because of the on-going high rents in San Mateo County, HACSM has continued to closely monitor the subsidies provided by the TST and resulting tenant rent burden.
-In the spring of 2019, HACSM conducted a review of the rent burden for the participant households and the new Fair Market Rents published by HUD and subsequently increased the subsidy amounts of the TST, to be effective July 2019 to reflect the current, extremely competitive rental market in San Mateo County.
+In the spring of 2022, HACSM conducted a review of the rent burden for the participant households and the new Fair Market Rents published by HUD and subsequently increased the subsidy amounts of the TST, to be effective July 1, 2022, to reflect the current, extremely competitive rental market in San Mateo County.

-In FY2020, with the on-going monitoring of the tenant rent portions and the Agency budget, HACSM also determined that transitioning the Project Based properties back to a traditional PBV rent calculation process would be more beneficial to the program participants at the time of the properties submission of an annual contract rent increase.
+In FY2022, with the on-going monitoring of the tenant rent portions and the Agency budget, HACSM also determined that transitioning the Project Based properties back to a traditional PBV rent calculation process would be more beneficial to the program participants.